 A: The exam may be taken once per academic term up to three times for Dual Enrollment purposes.
 Prior to a second or third attempt on the PERT, students must show an alternate form of remediation has occurred since the first or second attempt.
-Alternate forms of remediation can include enrollment in a high school course, tutoring sessions, etc. If the student does not achieve qualifying scores we will only accept qualifying SAT, ACT or FCAT 2.0 scores.
+Alternate forms of remediation can include enrollment in a high school course, tutoring sessions, etc. If the student does not achieve qualifying scores we will only accept qualifying SAT or ACT scores.
 Test scores are valid for two years.

 Q: When and where are Dual Enrollment courses taken?

-A: Courses may be taken before, during, or after school, and during the summer.
+A: Courses may be taken before, during, or after school.
 Courses may also be offered at the high school, on the college campus, or other approved location.
 Students are responsible for providing their own transportation to and from the college.